aidan-bailey/kermit/README.md

 The scope of which (preliminarily) encompassing benchmarking the [Leapfrog Triejoin algorithm](https://arxiv.org/abs/1210.0481) over a variety of data structures.
 I intend to design Kermit in an easily-extensible way, allowing for the possibility of benchmarking other algorithms and datastructures in the future.

-Rust was chosen as the project language for two reasons:
+Rust was chosen as the project language for two main reasons:
 1. The [Knowledge-Based Systems group](https://iccl.inf.tu-dresden.de/web/Wissensbasierte_Systeme/en) at [TU Dresden](https://tu-dresden.de/), the place I'm currently attending a research exchange, is developing a new Rust-based rule engine [Nemo](https://github.com/knowsys/nemo), which I'm hoping the knowledge and implementions developed during this Masters will prove useful for.
 2. I wanted an excuse to write Rust with actual purpose.